A Jeff Gordon story – Sometimes the little things mean the most

 The photographer’s eyes were glistening as he looked at me and said, “Signing autographs, that’s business.
 But this, (he pantomimed covering up the card on his leg), this was from the heart.”

 You never know who you will meet at a NASCAR race.
 It could be a famous driver, a celebrity or just the guy next door.
-One thing is certain.
-You’ll come home with some stories to tell.
+But, one thing is certain; you’ll come home with some stories to tell.